• Skip to main content

 There is no right or wrong answer.
 The goals simply give you some guideposts along the way while you are planning and learning.
 They will also reassure you when you reach the end of the unit study that you accomplished what you set out to do.

-3. Create A Unit Study Schedule
+3. Create a Unit Study Schedule

 Decide how long you want your unit study to last.
 How long will it take to meet your goals and have fun along the way as you learn?
 A week?
 Two weeks?
 A month?
 Will you do only your unit study for that week?
 Or will you devote an hour a day to it?
 Two hours a day?